Dance on the Volcano

 Dance on the Volcano (German: Tanz auf dem Vulkan) is a 1938 German historical musical comedy film directed by Hans Steinhoff and starring Gustaf Gründgens, Sybille Schmitz and Ralph Arthur Roberts.
 It was shot at the Johannisthal Studios in Berlin.
 The film's sets were designed by the art director Rochus Gliese.
-A light-hearted costume film the production was a significant departure for both its director, best known for his Nazi-supporting propaganda films, and its star Gründgens, celebrated as a classical actor.
+A light-hearted costume film, the production was a significant departure for both its director, best known for his Nazi-supporting propaganda films, and its star Gründgens, celebrated as a classical actor.

 It made significant changes to the historical story, including turning Jean-Gaspard Deburau from a mime into a singer.
 Gründgens was unhappy with his performance, while both Adolf Hitler and the Minister of Propaganda Joseph Goebbels were critical of the production.
-This had led to some sources mistakenly suggesting it was either banned or had its release delayed for several years.
+This led to some sources mistakenly suggesting it was either banned or had its release delayed for several years.
 In fact, the film was given an immediatate release and appears to have been popular with contemporary audiences.

 Synopsis

-In Paris in 1830, the popular singer Jean-Gaspard Deburau performs in front of large crowds Théâtre des Funambules every evening.
-In the day he secretly write satirical ballads against the reactionary reign of Charles X. When both men compete for the romantic affections of Countess Cambouilly, Debureau begins to openly sing his attacks on the monarch.
+In Paris in 1830, the popular singer Jean-Gaspard Deburau performs in front of large crowds at the Théâtre des Funambules every evening.
+In the day he secretly writes satirical ballads against the reactionary reign of Charles X. When both men compete for the romantic affections of Countess Cambouilly, Debureau begins to openly sing his attacks on the monarch.
 He is sentenced to death, but is rescued on the steps of the guillotine when the people of Paris rise up and overthrow the King, driving him from the country and placing his cousin Louis Phillipe on the throne.